7ccsmmdd/turtles_pen_validation/README.md

-## A name validator for turtle programs
+## A simple validator checking the pen state of a turtle programs

-Write a simple validator for your turtle program language, that issues a warning for every variable declaration where the variable name starts with an upper case character.
+Write a validator that issues a warning if it is possible that at the end of a turtle program the pen may not be down (this may indicate a program that hasn't drawn anything).

 For example,

 ```
-var VarWithWrongName = 7
+turn right by 1 degrees
+forward(10)
+forward(10)
+turn left by 360 degrees

+pen up
 ```

-should add a yellow wriggly line under the word `VarWithWrongName` with the warning message `Variable name should start with a lowercase character`.
+should add a yellow wriggly line under the statements (will typically be shown under the first statement) with the warning message `This program may not end with the pen down`.

 As always, you may have to generate xtext artifacts after your initial download of the code.